H2CO3/Sparkling/doc/stdlib.md

 `nil` or a Boolean.
 If it returns `false`, the enumeration is aborted and the `foreach()` function returns.

+**Warning:** it is illegal to modify an array while it is being enumerated.
+(If multiple `SpnIterator`s are used with the same array, the array must not be modified while any of the iterators is used.)

 4. Real, integer and complex mathematical functions (spn_libmath)
 -----------------------------------------------------------------
 Function names are self-explanatory.
 A. k. a., "nobody ain't no time for